v1kko/daetools/trunk/daetools-package/daetools/docs/tutorials-chemeng.rst

 .. |tce_5| replace:: Solution of a discretized population balance using high resolution upwind schemes with flux limiter.
                      Effect of flux limiters on the quality of prediction (Case II).

+.. |tce_6| replace:: Model of a lithium-ion battery based on porous electrode theory as developed by John Newman and coworkers.

+.. |tce_7| replace:: Steady-state Plug Flow Reactor (PFR) with energy balance and first order reaction.

 .. _tutorial_che_1: